 - Ask for a hospital breast pump to be brought to you right away, along with syringes for milk collection.
 If your baby is not latching well by 12 hours, begin using breast pump in addition to hand-expressing.

 - Offer the breast every 2 hours until 10:00 at night, and then every 3 hours during the night.
-If baby is too sleepy to latch, hand express about 10 minutes and then pump for 15 minutes.
+If baby is too sleepy to latch, hand express about 10 minutes.
+If baby isn’t latching consistently by 24 hours, but you are not separated, add pumping for 15 minutes to help speed up onset of milk production.
 Give any colostrum to the baby by finger-feeding.
 This is for first 3 days of life.
+Pump early, pump often!

 - If your baby cannot latch to the breast or stops latching, ask for a small and a large nipple shield.
 Try both to see if baby can latch to either.
 Ask for demonstration from your care provider.
 If you have not started pumping yet, begin doing so.
 Pumping in the first 3 days should be about 15 minutes using the Symphony initiation program.
-Once your milk starts coming in, use the maintenance program and move the vacuum up to about 10 bars on the screen.
+Once your milk starts coming in, use the maintenance program and move the vacuum up to at least 10 bars on the screen up to maximum comfort vacuum (a bit uncomfortable but not painful).
 Ask for written instructions for pump use.
 Plan on taking a rental pump home from hospital if needed.
 Remember milk does not start squirting until Day 7 after delivery.

 - Check baby’s suck using your thumb to see if baby is drawing your thumb back to the back of her tongue or is only “peanut butter sucking” on the tip of your thumb.
 Sometimes a little suck training before latch can correct what is just a habit baby has at birth.

-- If no comfortable latch, strong latch is obtained, plan to see a lactation consultant around 4th-5th day (optimal time when milk has come in and baby is more alert).
+- If no comfortable strong latch is obtained, plan to see a lactation consultant around 4th-5th day (optimal time when milk surge normally begins and baby is more alert).

 - Monitor baby’s weight loss.
 If mom’s milk is not coming in quickly, have donor milk or ready to feed formula available for early supplementation as needed.
 Many organizations recommend hydrolyzed formula if human milk is not available.
 If supplementation is needed in the hospital after the first day, ask for oral syringes and a feeding tube for easier finger feeding or at breast supplementation.
 If long-term supplementation is required, a Dr. Brown’s bottle and side-lying baby-led bottlefeeding technique can be used.
 See information and videos http://hopebreastfeedingsupport.com/video-resources/.